ClearCalcs/custom-diagram-boilerplate/docs/interactive-diagram-user-interaction.md

 -   connect to persistent elements
 -   access storedParams
 -   Only update in response to user interaction, not timers or change in render params
+-   Consider performance impact of any event handlers
+-   Consider clashes with other mouse / keyboard interactions like zoom / pan.

 ### Managing interaction and loading states